RuneScaping/LAR-NeuralNetworks-Segmentation/edge_detector_cnn/README.md

                               		' for the canny edge extractor in the patch extraction,\n default=1.0

-	'-save', '-s',	save the trained model in the specified path, a
+	'-save', '-s',	save the trained model in the specified path, as  default no save happen( the name and all it's specification happens automatically) (no value expected)

+	-augmentation','-a',	set data augmentation option through the specified rotating angle express values in degrees, default=0'

+	'-canny','-c',	add canny filter to seg